KhartesViewer/khartes/README.md

 due to a lack of nodes to constrain the interpolation.

 **Step 3**: Pause, verify, repair.
-The most important criterion for a good fragment is that the horizontal fibers (as seen in the fragment view) are continuous, since the horizontal fibers (also called the circumferential fibers) are the ones that are most likely to contain text.
+The most important criterion for a good fragment is that the horizontal fibers (as seen in the Fragment View) are continuous, since the horizontal fibers (also called the circumferential fibers) are the ones that are most likely to contain text.
 Where horizontal and vertical fibers cross, try